awsdocs/aws-codebuild-user-guide/doc_source/view-build-list.md

 ## View a List of Build IDs \(AWS SDKs\)<a name="view-build-list-sdks"></a>

-For more information about using AWS CodeBuild with the AWS SDKs, see the [AWS SDKs and Tools Reference](sdk-ref.md)\.
+For more information about using CodeBuild with the AWS SDKs, see the [AWS SDKs and Tools Reference](sdk-ref.md)\.